 She co-hosts the Baltimore Science Fiction Society's Dangerous Voices Variety Hour, a reading series/quiz show.
-She is also a singer/songwriter with three albums on various independent labels: (Charmed, disappear records; Wingspan, Reinventing Records; This is Your Signal, The Beechfields, with the Stalking Horses) and a fourth forthcoming.
-She lives in Baltimore, Maryland and can be found online at sarahpinsker.com and twitter.com/sarahpinsker.
+She has served two terms as a director-at-large for SFWA.
+She attended the Sycamore Hill Workshop in 2015, 2016, 2017, and 2019.
+She is also a singer/songwriter with three albums on various independent labels: Charmed, disappear records; Wingspan, Reinventing Records; This is Your Signal, The Beechfields, with the Stalking Horses.
+She lives with her wife and dog in Baltimore, Maryland, and can be found online at sarahpinsker.com and twitter.com/sarahpinsker.